 It is extremely important that you know the magazine capacity of your rifle.
 Under appropriate circumstances, at a range or other suitable shooting location, load your magazine to full capacity and confirm the number of cartridges.
-Remember, "total" capacity includes an additional round which can be loaded in the chamber in addition to a full magazine.

 13. LOADING

 WHEN LOADING YOUR RIFLE ALWAYS KEEP THE MUZZLE POINTED IN A SAFE DIRECTION, ALWAYS PLACE THE "SAFETY" IN THE INTERMEDIATE POSITION AND KEEP YOUR FINGERS AWAY FROM THE TRIGGER.
 FAILURE TO FOLLOW THESE WARNINGS COULD RESULT IN SERIOUS INJURY OR DEATH.